amplience/dc-extension-media-gallery/docs/features.md

 For some actions, notifications can appear on the top left corner of the interface:

--   removing multiple media items
+- Removing multiple media items.
--   importing new media items
+- Importing new media items.
--   resetting the collection
+- Resetting the collection.

 ## Keyboard Shortcuts